Delhi BJP workers try to cut water supply to Satyendar Jain's house, face water cannons | Law-Order

 The police used water cannons to disperse Delhi BJP leaders and workers as they tried to cut the water connection to Delhi Jal Board chairman (DJB) Satyendar Jain's house on Monday to protest the alleged poor water supply in the city.

-The protesters also threatened to cut off the water supply to Chief Minister Arvind Kejriwal's residence if the issue is not resolved within the next two days.
+Delhi BJP president Adesh Gupta, who led the protesters, said the party workers will cut off the water supply to Chief Minister Arvind Kejriwal's residence if the ''water crisis'' in the city is not resolved within the next two days.

+Later, the BJP claimed in a statement that several party workers and leaders were injured as the police used water cannons on them and baton-charged them.

+However, a senior police officer denied the use of force by police against protesters.
+He also said no one was injured when protesters were being dispersed by the police.

-The protest came a day after Aam Aadmi Party (AAP) workers allegedly damaged the water connection to Delhi BJP chief Adesh Gupta's residence in Patel Nagar during a protest against the Haryana government for allegedly not providing the capital its share of water.
+The BJP's protest came a day after Aam Aadmi Party (AAP) workers allegedly damaged the water connection to Gupta's residence in Patel Nagar during a protest against the Haryana government for allegedly not providing the capital its share of water.

-BJP leaders and workers gathered outside the DJB's zonal office in the Civil Lines area on Monday.
-They alleged that people in the city were facing a crisis due to the ''poor'' water supply.

 The DJB has been supplying 945 million gallons of water a day (MGD) to city residents this summer against the demand of 1,150 MGD, he said.